GrahamChalfant/Graham_Portfolio/README.md

 ### [Dissertation: The Power of @realDonalTrump](https://github.com/GrahamChalfant/Dissertation_Power_Of_realDonalTrump)

 - Analyzed Trump's 16,000 presidential tweets to measure their influence on his approval ratings
-- Calculated Trump's average daily Twitter sentiment using dplyr and a lexicon sentiment analysis approach
+- Calculated Trump's average daily Twitter sentiment using the dplyr package and a lexicon sentiment analysis approach
 - Used linear regressions to determine the strength of the connection between Trump's Twitter sentiment and approval ratings

 Below is a wordcloud of Trump's most frequently used positive and negative tweets.